 Valuations for Private Equity investments are usually received at least a quarter in arrears, and these investments are valued at an estimate to the fair value at 31 March, as best as is available at the time of preparation.
-For 31 March 2021, the 31 December 2020 valuations have been the latest available for the private equity investments shown at Note 10 (5.7% of the net investments assets), further cash transactions up to 31 March are reflected, but to remain prudent no assumptions for a value uplift have been incorporated into the estimate to fair value.
-During the pandemic some underlying investments have been by the nature of their revenues more resilient than others, e.g. healthcare versus consumer spending.
-All such estimates are subject to a degree of uncertainty; it remains a fluid situation and, whilst 2020/21 saw a recovery of much of the decline associated with COVID-19, the economic outlook remains uncertain.
+For 31 March 2023, the 31 December 2022 valuations have been the latest available for the private equity investments shown at Note 10 (9.9% of the net investments assets), further cash transactions up to 31 March are reflected.
+Private equity has historically been shown to protect value when public quoted equity falls, which was seen in the final quarter, but to remain prudent no assumptions for a value uplift have been incorporated into the estimate to fair value.

-Infrastructure investments have been impacted overall to a lesser degree by the global pandemic, as these include operational assets in renewable and contracted energy, power distribution and utilities.
-For 31 March 2021, the 31 December 2020 valuations have been the latest available for £101.656m infrastructure investments shown at Note 10 (3.3% of the net investments assets), further cash transactions up to 31 March are reflected, but to remain prudent no assumptions for a value uplift have been incorporated into the estimate to fair value.
+Infrastructure investments have been positively impacted overall from rising inflation and power demand, as these include operational and essential assets in renewable and contracted energy, power distribution and utilities.
+For 31 March 2023, the 31 December 2022 valuations have been the latest available for £193.966m of the infrastructure investments shown at Note 10 (6.1% of the net investments assets), further cash transactions up to 31 March are reflected, but to remain prudent no assumptions for a value uplift have been incorporated into the estimate to fair value.